+Section 5000, Automation and Payment Issues in STAR+PLUS

+Revision 2019-1; Effective March 16, 2020 June 3, 2019

-5220 Money Follows the Person Demonstration Entitlement Tracking and Service Authorization System Data Entry
+5220 Money Follows the Person Demonstration Entitlement Tracking and Service Authorization System Online Data Entry

-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

 Time spent in a nursing facility (NF) does not count toward the 365-day period; therefore, tracking is required to ensure Money Follows the Person Demonstration (MFPD) individuals receive the full 365-day entitlement period.
 The entitlement period begins the date the individual who agrees to participate in the demonstration is enrolled in the STAR+PLUS Home and Community Based Services (HCBS) program.
 The managed care organization (MCO) uploads Form H2067, Managed Care Programs Communication, to TxMedCentral in the MCO folder, indicating the total number of days the member spent in the NF.
 This information is sent after the 365th day.
+See Section 3520, Money Follows the Person Demonstration.

+The tables below are intended to assist Program Support Unit (PSU) staff in making accurate entries in the Service Authorization System Online (SASO).

+Example 1 — No institutionalization during the 365-day period.